-How Epinephrine Injections May Protect Your Child
+How Epinephrine Injections Can Help Your Child

-But many people who carry a prescribed epinephrine auto-injector don't know how to use it, says pediatrician Scott H. Sicherer, MD, author of Understanding and Managing Your Child's Food Allergies.
+The trick is to know what to do with it when you need it.
+Many people who carry a prescribed epinephrine auto-injector don't know how to use it, says pediatrician Scott H. Sicherer, MD, author of Understanding and Managing Your Child's Food Allergies.

 Epinephrine Training Injectors